-METZNER CENTER
+METZNER RENOVATION

-Department: Families, Children, Youth
+Department: Families, Children, Youth and Recreation

-and Recreation

 Location: 687 Franklin Avenue

+Operating Impact: Type of Impact: Minimal A

 Project Description: Renovations are planned for Metzner Center.
 These renovations are aimed at improving the overall quality and conditions of the facility so that it is better able to serve the needs of the community.